Aggression heuristics underlie animal dominance hierarchies and provide evidence of group-level social information: Social dominance pattern assignment

-Our artificial aggression networks generated by the downward heuristic serve as randomized reference models~\citep{Gauvin2018} to which we can compare the real observed datasets, and as a form of null model for the downward heuristic: we fail to reject the downward heuristic as a plausible generating rule of focus and position in the real datasets if the real focus and position values fall within the range that can be produced by our artificial data.
-For real groups that fall outside of the region that could be generated by the downward heuristic, we categorize these groups into strategies other than the basic downward heuristic.
+Our reference aggression networks generated by the downward heuristic serve as randomized reference models~\citep{Gauvin2018} to which we can compare the observed datasets, and as a form of null model for the downward heuristic: we fail to reject the downward heuristic as a plausible generating rule of focus and position in the observed datasets if observed focus and position values fall within the range that can be produced by our refenrence model datasets.
+For observed groups that fall outside of the region that could be generated by the downward heuristic, we categorize these groups into social dominance patterns other than the basic downward heuristic.

-We categorized groups into four aggression strategy types: downward heuristic, close competitors, bullying, and undefined.
-We ran agent-based models of aggression under the downward heuristic strategy, and scanned across values of $\epsilon$ from zero (perfect use of rank information) to one (completely random behavior).
-This then enabled us to delineate the focus and position parameter space in which these summary measures are consistent with those produced by the downward heuristic.
-We drew a polygon around the space traced out by different values of $\epsilon$, using the extremes of error bars to set the edges of the polygon (Fig.~\ref{strategy.exs}).
-Real data that intersected this downward heuristic polygon were scored as consistent with that model if any of the error bars for the real data overlapped with the polygon (Fig.~\ref{strategy.exs}a).
-Fig.~\ref{strategy.exs} provides an example of these assignments; the same value of focus and position may be categorized as ``close competitors'' in some groups and ``downward heuristic'' in others, because larger group sizes may provide additional signal-to-noise for null rejection.
+We categorized groups into thee main social dominance pattern types: downward heuristic, close competitors, and bullying.
+We ran a suite of agent-based models of aggression under the downward heuristic pattern, scanning across values of $\epsilon$ from zero (perfect use of categorical rank information) to one (completely random behavior based only on individual aggressiveness).
+This enabled us to delineate the focus and position parameter space in which these summary measures are consistent with those produced by the downward heuristic.
+We drew a polygon around the space traced out by different values of $\epsilon$, using the extremes of error bars to set the edges of the polygon ($95\%$ CI, Fig.~\ref{strategy.exs}).
+Observed data that intersected this downward heuristic polygon were scored as consistent with that model if any of the error bars for the observed data overlapped with the polygon (Fig.~\ref{strategy.exs}a).
+Fig.~\ref{strategy.exs} provides an example of these assignments.
+This procedure, fit to aspects of each of the observed social groups, allowed us to discriminate between social dominance patterns on a case by case basis rather than using a generalized rule for all focus and position values (as a result, the same observed value of focus and position may be categorized as ``close competitors'' in some groups and ``downward heuristic'' in others, see Fig.~\ref{FxP}).